Lulu van Eeden - Gynaecologist

 After graduation, Lulu underwent specialist training in obstetrics and gynaecology, and trained at Waikato, Hawkes Bay, North Shore and Auckland City hospitals.
 At the end of her training, Lulu underwent a two year fellowship in gynaecology oncology at Counties Manukau DHB.
 At the end of her fellowship, she was offered a consultant position at CMDHB, where she is now based.

 Lulu is part of the faster cancer treatment team at Counties Manukau DHB.
-Her areas of interest are general gynaecology, colposcopy and gynaecology cancers.
+Her areas of interest are management of menstrual disorders, colposcopy and gynaecology cancers.
 Lulu is also actively involved in the teaching of medical students and gynaecology specialty trainees at CMDHB.

 Lulu conducted three years of medical research on the effects of oxytocin (a female hormone) with Dr Anica Klockars (PhD) at Waikato University.
 Lulu travelled to the Royal College of Obstetricians and Gynaecologists World Congress to present her research findings in 2018.